Ruth Pfau: Life in Pakistan

 In 1960, aged 31, Pfau decided to dedicate the rest of her life to the people of Pakistan and their battle against leprosy outbreaks.
 While in Karachi, by chance she visited the Lepers' Colony behind McLeod Road (now I. I. Chundrigar Road) near the City Railway Station.
 Here she decided that the care of patients would be her life's calling.
 She started medical treatment for the leprosy patients in a hut in this area.
 The Marie Adelaide Leprosy Centre was founded (which later branched out into tuberculosis and blindness prevention programmes) and social work for the leprosy patients and their family members was started by Dr I K Gill.
 A leprosy clinic was bought in April 1963 and patients from all over Karachi, from elsewhere in Pakistan, and even from Afghanistan came for treatment.

 In 1979, she was appointed as the Federal Advisor on Leprosy to the Ministry of Health and Social Welfare of Government of Pakistan.
 Pfau went to distant areas of Pakistan where there were no medical facilities for leprosy patients.
 She collected donations in Germany and Pakistan and co-operated with hospitals in Rawalpindi and Karachi.

 In recognition of her service to the country, she was awarded Pakistani citizenship in 1988.

 Due to her continued efforts, in 1996 the World Health Organization declared Pakistan one of the first countries in Asia to have controlled leprosy.
 According to the Dawn, the number of leprosy cases nationwide dropped significantly from 19,398 in the early 1980s to 531 in 2016.

 On 9 September 1999, the Archbishop of Karachi, Simeon Anthony Pereira, celebrated a Mass at St. Patrick's Cathedral to celebrate Pfau's 70th birthday, which was attended by both Christians and Muslims.

 Death

-In the early morning on 10 August 2017, around 4:00 a.m.
-PST, Pfau died at the Aga Khan University Hospital in Karachi after being admitted there due to respiratory problems on 4 August 2017.
+In the early morning on 10 August 2017, around 4:00 AM PKT, Pfau died at the Aga Khan University Hospital in Karachi after being admitted there due to respiratory problems on 4 August 2017.
 She was put on a ventilator after her condition worsened on 6 August.
 She refused life support, which her doctors removed the next day, according to her wish for "living a natural life".
 Pfau had been dealing with several health problems due to her advanced age, including kidney and heart disease, for which she had been undergoing treatment for several years.